ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Modern processors and compilers' options apply even more complex mitigation to prevent shellcoding.
-Code-reuse techniques (ROP, JOP) are mitigated by using a technique called *control-flow integrity*.[^9] Usually this is applied by using authentication tags for return addresses or adapting *shadow stack* to compare whether the runtime of the program has changed.
+Code-reuse techniques (ROP, JOP) are mitigated by using a technique called *control-flow integrity*.[^9] Usually, this is applied by using authentication tags for return addresses or adapting *shadow stack* to compare whether the runtime of the program has changed.
-However, it is still possible to bypass these if an advisor, for example, somehow acquires the private key, or finds sections from the co
+However, it is still possible to bypass these if an advisor, for example, somehow acquires the private key.
+Check the book for more details.

 Different companies in hardware and software might have different names; Intel calls it as Control-flow Enforcement Technology (CET) [^10], Microsoft Control Flow Guard (CFG) [^12] while ARM calls it Pointer Authentication Code (PAC) [^11]